donboulton666/bibwoe.com/src/content/posts/evil-begets-evil.md

 > Honor your father and your mother, that your days may be long in the land that the Lord your God is giving you.

 All of you dishonor your forefathers.
-If they had any idea what you would do to the USA, a country they fought, bled and died for, there would have been mass abortions long ago.
+If they had any idea what you would have done and do to the USA, a country they fought, bled and died for, there would have been mass abortions long ago.

 </Section>